Canoe Yawl 400

 The long and low sailplane is perfect for maneuvering – sail backward, sideways, turning or tie the rudder and steer with the mizzen sheet – and the boat stays balanced when reefed.
 You can make progress – wet, slow and tiring but not scary – against a 30-knot wind with staysail and mizzen if caught out in bad weather.
 There is room for four people in the cockpit, but there are photographs of the prototype sailing happily with 12 kids aged 6-12.
 On overnight trips, two can sleep on the cockpit floor under a boom tent.

 The boat is reasonably easily built – a winter project for a determined amateur builder.
-The prototype was built over 6 months during the winter of 1989-1990 for approx. SEK 5500 (~ €620 or $820), working during spare time from a full-time job (note that this was over 25 years ago, and the prices are radically different now).
+The prototype was built over 6 months during the winter of 1989-1990 for approx. SEK 5500 (~ €620 or $820), working during spare time from a full-time job (note that the prices are radically different now).
 The building method is wood strip on temporary particle board molds, similar to the method for building kayaks and canoes – with thicker strips and heavier fiberglass cloth.
 The deck, bulkheads, and floors are plywood.
-The masts, booms and sprits are fir or spruce, with the masts and sprits hollow – one way of building these is described in the plans.
+The masts, booms, and sprits are fir or spruce, with the masts and sprits hollow – one way of building these is described in the plans.
 All hardware was cut from standard iron sections, welded with a tiny AC stick welder and hot-dip galvanized.
 The sails were cut on the living room floor and sewn with a household sewing machine.

 Photos of Mikael Möller' "Scarlet", and many instructive and inspiring photos from the building project.